 During Jesus life, the world showed its opposition in the form of harsh words, hostile plots, and violent torture.
 Many of the early Christians experienced rejection, exclusion, ridicule and even death.

-We must not make the mistake of thinking the hatred of the world toward the followers of Christ has disappeared.
+We must not make the mistake of thinking the hatred of the world toward the Followers of Christ has disappeared.
 Today there are Christians imprisoned in over 40 countries for practicing their Faith.

-In America Christians are often ridiculed and rejected.
-In the movies it is not uncommon to see well dressed cowboys riding fine horses along-side a preacher protrayed as an inept bungler, riding a mule or donkey.
+In America, Christians are often ridiculed and rejected.
+An example, in the movies it is not uncommon to see well-dressed cowboys riding expensive horses, alongside a poorly dressed preacher portrayed as an inept bungler, riding a mule or donkey.

 The Holy Spirit;